bennyboer/thaw/text/README.md

 ### File extension

-Since the projects name is `Thaw` and we are dealing with a text file, the file extension should be `*.ttx`.
+Since the projects name is `Thaw` and we are dealing with a text file, the file extension should be `*.tdt` as an abbreviation of *Thaw document text*.

 ### Emphasis